 Feeling lonely isn’t the same as being alone.
 You can live by yourself and feel fine, or be surrounded by people and feel completely disconnected.
 Loneliness is that gap between the connections you want and the ones you have.

 The UCLA Loneliness Scale (Version 3) measures that gap with 20 simple questions.
 Russell revised it in 1996 to make the wording clearer and the scoring more straightforward.
-Rated 1-4 on each item, total score ranges from 20 to 80.
+Each item is rated on a 1-4 scale.
 Higher scores mean more loneliness.

 20 items, about 5 minutes.